 There are countless dupes at the drugstore that are equal to (or better than) higher end makeup, to the point where you’re essentially only paying extra for the brand name itself.

-So, with all these great, cheaper-priced alternatives on the market, why even bother doling out the cash on luxury-priced beauty products?
+So, with all these great, cheaper-priced makeup dupes on the market, why even bother doling out the cash on high end makeup and beauty products?

 As much as I live for affordable makeup, there are some holes in the drugstore-level market that I have found can only be filled with higher-end products.